The relative trace formula in electromagnetic scattering and boundary layer operators: Laplace operators on the interior domain

 \subsection{The relative Laplacian}

 The operator is a closed densely defined operator.
+It coincides with the closure of the operator $\curl$ on the space of compactly supported smooth vector fields on $\Omega$ (\cite{kirsch}*{Theorem 5.25}) and therefore equals the minimal closed extension of $\curl$.

-It has an adjoint which is the closed operator For any closed densely defined operator $A$ the operator $A^*A$ is automatically self-adjoint.
+Its adjoint is the maximal extension, i.e. the closed operator For any closed densely defined operator $A$ the operator $A^*A$ is automatically self-adjoint.
 If in addition $\mathrm{rg}(A) \subset \ker(A)$, then $A^* A + A A^*$ is self-adjoint if it is densely defined (see for example \cite{SWB}*{Section 2}).
-It follows that $\curl\, \curl$ with domain
+It follows that $\curl_\ma\, \curl_\mi$ with domain

 is a non-negative self-adjoint operator.
-Similarly, $\div: H(\div,\Omega) \to L^2(\Omega)$ is a closed operator with adjoint $-\grad_0: H^1_0(\Omega) \to L^2(\Omega)$.
-Therefore, the operator $- \grad_0\; \div$ is a non-negative self-adjoint operator with domain
+Similarly, $\div_\ma: H(\div,\Omega) \to L^2(\Omega)$ is a closed operator with adjoint $-\grad_\mi: H^1_0(\Omega) \to L^2(\Omega)$.
+Therefore, the operator $- \grad_\mi\; \div_\ma$ is a non-negative self-adjoint operator with domain

-Their sum $\Delta_{\Omega,\rel}$ is again self-adjoint and then has domain
+Their sum $\Delta_{\Omega,\rel}=\curl_\ma \curl_\mi - \grad_\mi\; \div_\ma$ is again self-adjoint and then has domain